Extremal functions for real convex bodies: simplices, strips, and ellipses: Simplices

 Thus $l_j(p_j)>0$ for all $j$, so condition ($\star$) holds and $S=\co(\{p_0,\ldots,p_d\})$ by Proposition \ref{prop:14}. \end{proof}

 \begin{remark} \rm Condition (\ref{eqn:lem19}) on the normal vectors $n_j$ can be observed geometrically.
 Let $K\subset\RR^2$ be the quadrilateral $K=\{ x\in\RR^2\colon \ell_j(x)\geq 0\}$ given by

-Let $S_j=\{x\in\RR^2\colon \ell_k(x)\neq 0 \hbox{ for } k\neq j\}$.
+Let $S_j=\{x\in\RR^2\colon \ell_k(x)\geq 0 \hbox{ for } k\neq j\}$.
 The normal vectors associated to the $\ell_j$s that define $S_1$, $S_2$, $S_3$, and $S_4$ respectively are pictured below.

 Here $d=2$ in which each triangle is given by 3 lines.
 Then condition (\ref{eqn:lem19}) says the following: for any two normal vectors, the (positive) cone generated by these vectors never contains the third vector.
 Clearly the normal vectors to the edges of $S_3,S_4$ have this property, but those for $S_1,S_2$ do not.
-By Lemmas \ref{lem:119} and \ref{lem:110}, only the triangles $S_3,S_4$ contain $K$. \end{remark}
+By Lemmas \ref{lem:119} and \ref{lem:3.7}, only $S_3,S_4$ form a simplex (i.e., a triangle) containing $K$.
+The sets $S_1,S_2$ are (unbounded) cones. \end{remark}

 \begin{theorem} Let $N\geq d$ and let $K$ be a compact convex polytope of dimension $d$ in $\RR^d$ with $N+1$ faces $F_0,\ldots,F_N$ of codimension 1.
 Let $H_0,\ldots, H_N$ be the hyperplanes containing these faces, $F_j\subset H_j$ for each $j=0,\ldots,N$.
 Let $n_0,\ldots,n_N$ be the corresponding normal vectors.